toladata/Knowledgebase/7-activities/activity-modules.md

 ---

-In TolaData users can add different modules to each of their projects or activities created.
+In TolaData users can add different modules to each activity or project created.

 ## Details